 Stephanie is a junior at the Rutgers University School of Arts and Sciences majoring in Economics and minoring in French.
 Her interests currently lie in Macroeconomic Affairs and Public Policy with hope of pursuing a career that would allow her to make a difference in a global aspect.
 After graduation Stephanie hopes to continue her Economics studies and pursue a Masters Degree.
 Aside from her studies, Stephanie loves to sing and play the guitar in her spare time as well as balancing an officer position in the Lambda Delta Chapter of the Alpha Gamma Delta Fraternity.

 Francesca is currently a senior at Rutgers University studying mathematics.
 She has a passion for using math to better understand data in the hopes that it will help people to make better and more informed decisions.
 In addition to her work at the Eagleton Institute, she is also conducting discrete mathematics research through CUNY.
 In her spare time, Francesca enjoys following up on fashion and interior design trends, traveling, and drinking too much coffee.

 Carly Frank is a junior at Rutgers University in the School of Arts and Sciences.
 She is majoring in Political Science and minoring in Organizational Leadership and Labor Studies.
 She is a sister of Sigma Kappa and she can’t wait to get involved at the Rutgers-Eagleton Poll.
 After graduation, she hopes to have a career in politics.

-Assistant Director, The Eagleton Center for Public Interest Polling
+Director, The Eagleton Center for Public Interest Polling

 Special Projects Manager